-Google Images under-represents female CEOs
+Study: Google Images under-represent female CEOs

 Occurred: April 2015

-Researchers at the University of Washington and University of Maryland discovered (pdf) that women account for 27 percent of CEOs in the US, but only 11 percent of the top 100 Google image search results returned images of females.
-They also found that female construction workers 'tended to be sexualised caricatures of construction workers'.
+Researchers at the University of Washington and University of Maryland discovered (pdf) that women account for 27 percent of CEOs in the US, but only 11 percent of the top 100 Google image search results returned images of females.ย

-The researchers also discovered that the first picture of a woman on Google Images is one of Barbie in a suit.
 The researchers argued that findings reinforced widely held perceptions of the kinds of people holding certain kinds of jobs, and left the technology company open to accusations of sexism and gender bias.

 Kay M., Matuszek C., Munson S.A.
 (2015).
 Unequal Representation and Gender Stereotypes in Image Search Results for Occupations (pdf)